algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecification.md

 #### ➭ **Undervolting**
 Undervolting would be used to lower the energy consumption in specific mode such as the actif one and the anti-thieft.

-#### ➭ **Notifications**
+#### ➭ **Notification reduction**
 The fifteen minutes' notifications during the actual sleeping mode has been estimated too high and irrevelant.
-They would be removed.
-However two kinds of notification will be set.
-One for the battery level and another for the impact detection.
+They would be changed as one notification every forty-five minutes.
+However, the user will be able to request the notification via the application.

 ### GPRS management